overte-org/overte-docs-sphinx/docs/source/create/entities/material-entity.rst

 Generate a Material Entity
 --------------------------

-To add a material to your object in Vircadia, you need to specify the material data in a JSON file or add the material directly into the **Create** app.
+To add a material to your object in Overte, you need to specify the material data in a JSON file or add the material directly into the **Create** app.

 .. note:: We are aware of the difficulties involved in converting your material data to a JSON file and are working on making the process easier for our users.
 In the meantime, we recommend embedding your material data in your models as FBX or glTF files if you are facing difficulties generating a JSON file.

-This is what the JSON file for a sample `castle wall material <https://docs.vircadia.com/_static/resources/material-entity/CastleWall.hfm.json>`_ looks like:
+This is what the JSON file for a sample `castle wall material <https://docs.overte.org/_static/resources/material-entity/CastleWall.hfm.json>`_ looks like:

 .. code-block:: json